open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 exclusive lock while calling an Aggregator (see below), since some Aggregators may have higher concurrency expectations.

+TODO: _Are there more Accumulator functional requirements?_

 ### Processor

-TODO Processor requirements
+TODO _Processor functional requirements_

 ### Controller

-TODO Controller requirements
+TODO _Controller functional requirements_

 ### Aggregator

-TODO Aggregator requirements
+TODO _Aggregator functional requirements_

 The Sum Aggregator SHOULD use atomic operations, if possible and where there is concurrency.